lainiwa/buglog/README.rst

 The configuration file -- exclusive of imports -- consists of flat Pydantic_ classes, inherited from ``Bug`` model.

-Take a look at the example model below:
+Take a look at the example Bug below:

 .. code-block:: python